 - Testing which marketing and sales campaigns generate the best results

-It’s less expensive to keep your current customers than to gain new ones, making repeat sales one of the most cost-efficient marketing strategies.
-Many companies lose a significant number of their customers a year (referred to as the churn rate), making customer retention a perennial challenge.
+It’s less expensive to keep current customers than gain new ones.
+Unfortunately, many companies lose a significant number of customers a year, making customer retention a common business problem.

-You can retain more customers by adopting strategies such as:
+You can retain more customers by adopting the following strategies:

 - Soliciting and tracking customer feedback